 LYNX Bus Link 3, 6, 7, 11, 13 and 51

-The Orlando Public Library is the headquarters and resource center for the Orange County Library System.
-The Library has been located at this site since its beginnings as the Albertson Public Library in 1923.
-Public Reference Departments in the Orlando Public Library include Children's, Library Central, and Learning Central.
-The Children's Library offers spacious areas, special programs, computers and story rooms for our youngest readers and readers to be.
-The Technology and Education Center is located on the second floor and includes the Dorothy Lumley Melrose Center for Technology, Innovation and Creativity.
+Orlando Public Library is the headquarters and resource center for the Orange County Library System.
+The library has been located at this site since its beginnings as the Albertson Public Library in 1923.
+Public Reference Departments in Orlando Public Library include Children’s, Library Central, and Learning Central.
+The Children’s Library offers spacious areas, special programs, computers and story rooms for our youngest readers and readers to be.
+The Dorothy Lumley Melrose Center for Technology, Innovation and Creativity is located on the second floor.
 The Friends of the Library Third Floor Bookstore is open daily and recycles withdrawn and donated books to the community.